cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-node-templates.md

 `node_templates` represent the actual instances of [node types]({{< relref "blueprints/spec-node-types.md" >}}) which would eventually represent a running application/service as described in the blueprint.

-`node_types` are more commonly referred to as `nodes`. nodes can comprise more than one instance.
+`node_templates` are more commonly referred to as `nodes`. nodes can comprise more than one instance.
 For example, you could define a node which contains two vms.
 Each vm will then be called a `node_instance`.

 # Declaration